CharonX2/CharonX2/README.md

 	-- functions

-	function librarysetTheme(theme, color3)
+	function library:setTheme(theme, color3)
 		themes[theme] = color3

 		for property, objects in pairs(objects[theme]) do
 			for i, object in pairs(objects) do
-				if not object.Parent or (object.Name == Button and object.Parent.Name == ColorPicker) then
+				if not object.Parent or (object.Name == "Button" and object.Parent.Name == "ColorPicker") then
-					objects[i] = nil -- i can do this because weak tables D else
+					objects[i] = nil -- i can do this because weak tables :D else
 					object[property] = color3
 				end